BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 01 - dynamic HTML page**

-You can always use static HTML that can be uploaded (via FTP) as .html files into /var/www/html directory but they would always display the same content.
-If you want to show what is going on in your ESP32 you can generate a dynamic HTML page for each occasion.
+You can always use static HTML that can be uploaded (with FTP) as .html files into /var/www/html directory but they would always display the same content.
+If you want to show what is going on in your ESP32 you can generate a dynamic HTML page for each HTTP request.
 The easiest way is modifying httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs.
 For example:

 ```C++
 String httpRequestHandler (String httpRequest, WebSocket *webSocket) {